tripser/tripser.github.io/README.md

 - Write the article with keywords, speaking with we, giving lots of details on itinerary, location, hotels, restaurants, activities
 - Affiliation??
 - Review spell on https://languagetool.org/
-- Find splash image, compress on https://compressjpeg.com/ and upload in /public/images/articles/(articleName).jpg
+- Find splash image, 1920x compress on https://compressjpeg.com/ and upload in /public/images/articles/(articleName).jpg
-- Find content images, resize to 800x450, compress on https://compressjpeg.com/ and upload in /public/images/content/(articleName)/(name).jpg
+- Find content images, 800x450, compress on https://compressjpeg.com/ and upload in /public/images/content/(articleName)/(name).jpg
+- Create itinerary image from https://pebblar.com/, 800x450, compress on https://compressjpeg.com/ and upload in /public/images/maps/(name).jpg

 ## SOCIALS